Yile-Xu/DATA146/project_2.md

 ### - Using the seaborn library of functions, produce a box and whiskers plot of population for all countries at the given 5-year intervals.
 Also apply a logarithmic transformation to this data and produce a second plot.
 Which of the two resulting box and whiskers plots best communicates the change in population amongst all of these countries from 1952 to 2007?

-### Row data plot:
+### Raw data plot:
 ![](project2_6.png)
 ### Plot after logarithmic transformation:
 ![](project2_7.png)

-I think the plot after logarithmic transformation best communicates the change in population as it clearly shows the increase trend of population on average.
-Because of several huge outliers, the boxplot drawn from row data is difficult to read.
+I think the plot after logarithmic transformation best communicates the change in population as it clearly shows the increasing trend of population on average.
+Because of several huge outliers, the boxplot drawn from raw data is difficult to read.